redhat-performance/jetlag/docs/troubleshooting.md

 fatal: [jetlag-bm0]: FAILED! => {"changed": true, "cmd": "SMCIPMITool 10.220.217.126 root bybdjEBW5y wsiso umount\n", "delta": "0:00:01.319311", "end": "2022-09-04 15:10:27.754259", "msg": "non-zero return code", "rc": 153, "start": "2022-09-04 15:10:26.434948", "stderr": "", "stderr_lines": [], "stdout": "This device doesn't support WSISO commands", "stdout_lines": ["This device doesn't support WSISO commands"]}
 ```

 The permissions of the ipmi/BMC user are likely that of operator and not administrator.
-Open a support case to set ipmi privilege level permissions to administrator.
+Open a case to set ipmi privilege level permissions to administrator.
 If you have the permissions already set correctly, try to reset BMC [here](#reset-bmc--resolving-redfish-connection-error).

 How to verify that ipmi privilege set to administrator level permissions